The Klamath River Hose Company dba Klamath River Volunteer Fire

 Every firefighter volunteers their time to train, protect, and serve the

-Every firefighter is a volunteer and gladly gives a significant amount of personal time to train, protect and serve the communities.
-The Board of Directors and Auxiliary are also valuable volunteer members providing financial guidance and fundraising support.
+community.
+The Board of Directors and Auxiliary are also volunteers providing financial guidance and fundraising support.

-The KRVFC ia a 501(c)(3), donation dependent fire Company with funds also being raised through Auxiliary or Firefighter/Explorere events, merchandise sales, and work contracts such as the Fair Parking at the Siskiyou Golden Fairgrounds.
-Several grants have been received over the past several years from the Volunteer Fire Assistance program through the USFS to help purchase firefighter and vehicle equipment.
+Siskiyou Golden Fairgrounds.
+We have also received grants in past years from the Volunteer Fire Assistance program through the USFS to help purchase firefighter and vehicle equipment.